 - Using the straightest branches, cut each picket 4-6 feet long.
-If you’re trying to keep a small dog out of the garden, a 4 foot picket driven into the ground one foot, should be sufficient.
-If the dog is bigger, or a big leaper, you may need pickets longer than 6 feet.
+If you’re trying to keep a small dog out of the garden, a 4 foot picket driven into the ground one foot should be sufficient.
+If the dog is bigger, or a good leaper, you may need pickets longer than 6 feet.

 - Place your first picket end-down on the ground and twist it into the earth just with your hand strength.
 You just need it to stand up on it’s own and submerge into the earth in a straight line.
 This picket should be very strong and go in very straight.
 Both the first and last picket of any line of wattle garden fence will be under a great deal of pressure as the end points of the weaving.

 - Place the driver over the upright end and carefully but firmly drive it into the ground until you’ve submerged it at least 1 foot.
 Any more shallow and the picket may not stand up to the stress and pressure of having the wattle built onto it.